 Features include web conferencing (for attending meetings), collaboration (for staying in touch with peers), project management (for managing tasks and workflows), and live chat (for being readily available for customers).

 Here’s how businesses can benefit by deploying remote work tools:

-Better remote collaboration: With remote work tools, employees can stay connected with their remote team members via email, instant messaging, chat, web conferencing, and voice and video calls.
+Better remote collaboration: With remote work tools, employees can stay connected with their team members via email, instant messaging, chat, web conferencing, and voice and video calls.
 In addition, employees can collaborate on project tasks and remotely access services such as the help desk.
 They can also upload and store all work-related documents in a centralized cloud platform that can be accessed by all authorized team members.

-Efficient task management: Remote work tools consist of project management features that allows businesses to create tasks, assign them to specific employees, and track the status of these tasks in real time.
+Efficient task management: Remote work tools consist of project management features that allow businesses to create tasks, assign them to specific employees, and track the status of these tasks in real time.
 This not only provides complete visibility on project progress but minimizes miscommunication on tasks or deadlines.

 Cost savings: If you invest in remote work software that offers features such as document management, content curation, project management, collaboration, file sharing, live chat, and task management, you can save yourself from investing in these solutions separately.